Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

     - `Blacklist` **(Default)**
     - `Whitelist`
   - **Plugin List:**
-    - Default: `Empty` Because you Ideally manage to get universal filters done in the Keyword and Enchantment List Settings.
+    - **Default:** `Empty` Because you Ideally manage to get universal filters done in the Keyword and Enchantment List Settings.
 - **Rarity And Variation Distribution Settings:**
   - **RandomSeed:**
-    - Default: `42`
+    - **Default:** `42`
     - Basically a Key to make the randomness repeatable.
+  - **Leveled List Base**
+    - Changes where the RPGLoot leveled lists are inserted.
+    - `AllValidEnchantedItem` The chance of encountering enchanted gear is similar to vanilla, but when you find some it .
+    - `AllValidUnenchantedItems` This essentially reworks the whole system, allowing you a greater control if you want more chances for enchanted loot.
   - **Armor/WeaponSettings:** _(Separate since some people have more armors or weapon in their setups)_
     - **VarietyCountPerItem:**
-      - Default: `16`
+      - **Default:** `16`
       - The Number of Variations to be created for every item.
+    - **BaseItemChanceWeight**
+      - **Default:** `40`
+      - Same as the Rarity Weight for the different
     - **Rarities:**
       - Label: Added to each generated item's name
       - Num Enchantments: The number of enchantments used to define a rarity...i.e.
 1 enchantment is fairly balanced...4 probably not so much